soodi592/soodi592-Terminal/README.md

 # **🌐soodi592-Terminal - A Powerfull terminal made in python for general usage**

-I made this customized terminal for fun at childhood.😁 Feel free to send your feedback, issues, questions, or even your ideas.
+I made this customized terminal for fun at childhood.😁 Its really like command prompt or powershell, but with MY customized commands.
+Feel free to send your feedback, issues, questions, or even your ideas.

 ## **🌟 Key Features**